How many addresses should be on your direct mailing list if you want 1,000 responses?

 What can you do about old, no longer valid addresses?
 You can start by keeping your list updated.
 Each time you get a returned mailer, you should remove the contact from your list.

 What does this mean?
-For a multiple touch direct mail campaign the best performing type of direct mail campaigns), your deliverability will improve with each mailing.
+For a multiple touch direct mail campaign the best performing type of direct mail campaign), your deliverability will improve with each mailing.